Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Dolphins stats and trends

-- The Dolphins have been underdogs by 2 points or more seven times this season and are 4-3 ATS in those contests.
+- The Dolphins have an against the spread record of 4-3 in their seven games when underdogs by 2.5 points or more this season.

-- Miami's games this season have hit the over on four of 11 set point totals (36.4%).
+- Miami has gone over the point total in 36.4% of its opportunities this season (four times over 11 games with a set point total).

-- Miami is 4-0 against the spread and 2-2 overall in games when it puts up more than 20.0 points.
+- When Miami records more than 20.0 points, it is 4-0 against the spread and 2-2 overall.

-- In games that Miami piles up more than 288.7 yards, the team is 4-2 against the spread and 2-4 overall.
+- When Miami totals more than 288.7 yards, the team is 4-2 against the spread and 2-4 overall.

 - The Dolphins have turned the ball over six more times (19 total) than the Panthers have forced a turnover (13) this season.